Rohansingh3001/project-kisan/README.md

 **Built with ❤️ for Indian Farmers**

-*AgriSaarthi - Empowering Agriculture through AI*
+*Agrosaathi - Empowering Agriculture through AI*